-As an instructor, Jon feels it is his responsibility to encourage curiosity in his students, helping them to understand more than just what a tool says it can do on its label, but digging deeper and working to understand how it was developed, learning its tradeoffs and alternative use cases.
+As a SANS Certified instructor, Jon feels it is his responsibility to encourage curiosity in his students, helping them to understand more than just what a tool says it can do on its label, but digging deeper and working to understand how it was developed, learning its tradeoffs and alternative use cases.
 He encourages students to get creative with how to use tools, but also to periodically develop their own, if only just to learn or better appreciate a solution.
 Jon’s expertise allows him to explain things simply and thoroughly while incorporating real-life examples.

 From an early age, Jon started learning about security due to his competitiveness in video gaming.
 After developing and improving on a series of hacks and glitches, he turned his attention to the systems and networks around him, eventually getting to the point where his high school hired him part time to remediate vulnerabilities that he identified and disclosed.
 Jon’s love of finding ways that things could have unintended consequences, coupled with his desire for efficiency and naturally analytical mind, made the DevOps and Security Automation work a natural progression for him out of college.
 He has been digging into code, processes, and assumptions ever since, with the goal of identifying and fixing vulnerabilities through automation and the creation of low-friction systems.